mananjoshi2000/Prodigy_Frontend/README.md

 # Smart-Doc
 Clone It.
-Open the ternimal in this folder.
+Open the ternimal in this folder and run the folllowing Command.

+npm install

-Then run the folllowing Command. npm install node server.js
+node server.js

-Now, open another terminal in this folder and run following command. cd client npm install yarn start
+Now, open another terminal in this folder and run following command.

+cd client

+npm install

+yarn start